Twin Lakes and Mount Monolith Viewpoint

 Last Update: May 21, 2014

-This route is a short side trip from the Grizzly Lake backountry campground in Tombstone Territorial Park.
+This route is a short side trip from the Grizzly Lake backountry campground.
 It climbs to Grizzly Pass and then further up a ridge to a spectacular viewpoint of Mount Monolith with the Twin Lakes below.
-To complete this hike you will likely need to stay overnight at the Grizzly Lake campground.
+To complete this hike you will likely need to stay overnight at the Grizzly Lake campground (where registration is required).

 Download GPS Data for this trail